 I get that you’re busy.
 So am I!

 But if you’ve got a scary goal in sight, you’ve got to make time for it.

 Whether you’ve got five minutes or five hours to spare, commit to doing at least one thing every day that puts you closer to your goal.

-Remind yourself what your goal is constantly.
+Remind yourself what your goals are constantly.